0100101101011010/blog/_posts/2019-06-10-montreal-trip-f1-race.md

 According to everyone in Montreal, the Thursday we arrived was the first day all year that felt like summer, so maybe some of the attendees were just citizens itching to get outdoors for the first time.
 I'm not sure if every race is this crowded, but all I know is that from Friday to Sunday, the entire area surrounding the circuit was consistently jammed with people.

+(Learn from our mistakes: I strongly recommend not trying to make your way to the track while the Porsche GT3 Cup Challenge is in progress, or bring earmuffs.
+Those cars are SO FUCKING LOUD.
+I literally felt like I was getting ear damage for the entire time I was forced to listen to them.
+The F1 cars and Ferrari Challenge cars aren't nearly as bad, but I literally wanted to put a mute on life when the GT3s were running.)

 In each Grand Prix, there are three Free Practice events prior to the big day, with the first and second FPs taking place on Friday and the third one on Saturday.
 A Free Practice, as explained by my boyfriend for uneducated bandwagoners like me, is an opportunity for drivers to get a feel for the track, for teams to run simulations, and for making adjustments to the car.
 Teams are no longer allowed to make adjustments to the cars post-FP, so they need to take advantage of what they learn during practice to optimize the vehicles for racing conditions.

 Since we were both pretty tired last night, we got up close to noon on Friday and only made it in time for FP2.
 That was enough for me, tbh.
 From a fan's perspective, Free Practice is nothing special, although it is one of the first opportunities for us to actually watch the drivers on track.
 But after an hour and a half of watching drivers lap around, I felt like I'd seen enough.